Education-platform-JMA/jma-gateway/README.md

 ## Rules

+* use templates for creating issues (tasks) and pull requests
 * you should create the new tasks in Issue of appropriate project
 * the name of task and branch from master should consist of 3 part:
   * GTW - short name of service (repo);